Trailer sailer: History

 The first trailer sailers were built in the 1950s.
 They were light, marine plywood boats designed for home builders.
 Robert Tucker in the UK designed the Silhouette, in the early 1950s.
 His concept was to build a small boat suitable for overnight camping, which could be trailed to different locations behind a small car.
 It is thought that over 3000 of this type have been built.
 In the mid-1950s, Richard Hartley of New Zealand designed the Hartley TS16, a 16 ft long trailer sailer with a towing weight of 600 kg.
 The TS16 was built in large numbers in New Zealand and Australia, spurring the popularity of trailer sailers in these countries.
 Over 12,000 boats of this type have been built.

 The advent of mass production fibreglass boats in the mid 1960s saw an expansion of trailer sailer designs, such as the Aquarius 21 Boomerang 20, Cal 21, Careel 18, Neptune 16, and Pearson 22.
-The Catalina 22,launched in 1969, is particularly notable as it continues in production, with over 15,000 built.

-Trailer cabin sailboats appeared on the US market in 1970 and were sailed on small lakes and rivers.
-A large number were initially sold in North America in areas such as Arizona, New Mexico and the Great Lakes region.